Seq # 350020010

 The eggs are deposited singly on the upperside of a leaf.

-First instar larvae eat the upper parenchym but leave the underside of the leaf intact.
+First instar larvae eat the upper parenchyma but leave the underside of the leaf intact.
 Later instars live under a slight netting or web on the upper surface of a leaf and sometimes move to another leaf.
 They usually fold the leaf upwards and spin the fold to form a shelter.
 Larvae of the first generation usually eat holes in the leaves while larvae of the summer generation have also been observed eating on the figs, either just from the outside or boring into the fruit.
 Larvae react very violently while disturbed and often fall to the ground.
-The last instars make a longitudinal spun fold at the under side of the leaf, spin a thick silken cocoon in the fold and pupate therein.
+The last instars make a longitudinal spun fold at the underside of the leaf, spin a thick silken cocoon in the fold, and pupate therein.

-The moths are active during the day and can be observed flying around the foodplant.
-The adults of the summer generation hibernate in thatch, amongst dead leaves or in hedgerows.
+The moths are active during the day and can be observed flying around the food plant.
+The adults of the summer generation hibernate in thatch, amongst dead leaves, or in hedgerows.

 No pictures yet!